foo-software/create-react-app-server/README.md

 ## Usage

-Below is a standard example assuming a Create React App project with Redux.
+Below is a standard example assuming a Create React App project with Redux and React Router.

 ```bash
 $ npm install @foo-software/create-react-app-server \